streamr-turing/streamr-be/README.md

 The back-end handles the project's API consumption and acts as the interface to the project's database.

 ## Setup
+This application uses Ruby 2.7.2 and Rails 5.2.8.1

 1. Clone the repository
 2. Navigate into the root directory